 Buy it here: The Position: A Novel

-Comment below with your family drama recommendations or what you will be reading this holiday season to avoid some awkward conversations!
+Comment below with your books about family drama recommendations or what you will be reading this holiday season to avoid some awkward conversations!